NET WORTH: Unknown

-OVERVIEW: Marc Spilker and his wife Diane move their philanthropy through the Marc & Diane Spilker Foundation, established in 1996.
+OVERVIEW: Marc Spilker and his wife Diane conduct their philanthropy through the Diane and Marc Spilker Foundation, established in 1996.
 Recent grantmaking has ranged from around $500,000 to a little more than $2 million annually, with interests including education, health and other causes.
 Much of the foundation's philanthropy goes to New York City organizations, but huge sums have gone to University of Pennsylvania, alma mater of both Marc and Diane.

 BACKGROUND: Marc Spilker was born and raised in Long Island.
 He graduated from the Wharton School of the University of Pennsylvania and went on to work for O’Connor and Associates, a Chicago derivatives trading house.
 Spilker worked for Goldman Sachs for two decades and became partner in 1996.
 He was president of Apollo Global Management from 2010 until 2014, and is a founding member of GPS Investment Partners, and chairman of Chiron Investment Management.

-LOOKING FORWARD: Only in his 50s, Spilker is active in his philanthropy.
-However, he's still very much engaged with business.
+LOOKING FORWARD: Only in his 50s, Spilker is active in his philanthropy, but still very much engaged with business.
 It remains to be seen if giving will remain at current levels or if more money will move out the door in coming years.
-The couple's fortune make them someone to watch.
+The couple's fortune makes them someone to watch.

 The Marc & Diane Spilker Foundation does not provide a clear avenue of contact, but below is an address: